"... the painting has a life of its own. My mission is to bring forth this life". (Jackson Pollock)

 Sunday, April 9th, 2006

-Another sketch for Hannah Gerber’s The Perfection of Small Birds.
+Chickadee 02, 4H x 6W inches charcoal on paper, another sketch for Hannah Gerber’s The Perfection of Small Birds

 Saturday, April 8th, 2006

-Hannah was only looking for cover Art, but usually when asked to do only one design, a lot of preliminary sketches are presented also, as a way of warming up, but also to give clients a selection, so some extras were also used on inside pages.
+Hannah was only looking for cover Art, but when commissioned to do only one design a lot of preliminary sketches are presented also, partly as a way of warming up but also to give clients a selection.
+As a result, extras were also used on inside pages.

 « Previous Entries